pfreemantlm/dev-standard/Audit/Apps.md

 ## getTopApps

 Receives information for those Apps which delivered the most within a given time period.
 This can be called with no arguments, and as such defaults to the top 50 Apps within the last 24 hours.
 A specific time range (**"start"** and **"end"**) can be provided in SQL format, as can an optional size of return list (**"limit"**).

 The output of this function matches that of [searchApps](#searchApps) - with the addition of delivery information for each App *across all stores* (as we cannot break down the rare cases in multiple stores), including:

 * **ad_starts** - Number of ad starts within the app within the time frame
 * **ad_requests** - Number of requests for an ad from the app within the time frame

+The returned bundles are sorted (in descending order, so the "top" app is first) by **Ad Requests**.
+This is so we are shown the most requested apps; there may be a delta between ad request and start which we want to observe.

 Example input showing overrides: